AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 {sample}BCT\_Tag\_Cloud\_Chart\_02{sample}

 The `category` field is optional: it causes elements to be colored according to the categories they belong to.
-This field can be used with the ordinal color scale – see [Color Scale: Categories](#categories).
-Also, it automatically changes the [source of legend items](../Common_Settings/Legend/Basic_Settings#source) to `"categories"`. (?) ...
+Also, it affects the ordinal color scale and the legend of the chart.
+See the [Color Scale: Categories](#categories) and [Legend](#legend) sections to learn more.

 When you add just a text, the next step is to parse it into elements and calculate their frequencies.
 For parsing, use the {api:anychart.charts.TagCloud#data}data(){api} method with settings listed in {api:anychart.data.TextParsingSettings}anychart.data.TextParsingSettings{api}: